ankit7540/H2-PolarizabilityDerivatives/python-module/README.md

  ```
 Give  pol_derivative.compute  command with parameters:
         pol_derivative.compute(molecule, v, J, lambda, unit of lambda, operator)
          for example:  pol_derivative.compute("H2",0,4,488,"n","mp")
                        pol_derivative.compute("D2",1,0,"static","n","g")

                 molecule = for H2 enter "H2", for D2 enter "D2", for HD enter "HD"
                 v    = vibrational state, [0,2]
                 J    = rotataional state, [0,15]
                 lambda   = wavelength in Hartree, nm or Angstrom, for static specify "s" or "static" here
                 unit of lambda =  for  Hartree           use "H" or "h"
                                   for  nanometers        use "n" or "nm"
                                   for  Angstrom          use "a" or "A"
                                   if static property is asked then this parameter can be any of the three
                 Available wavelength range: 0.25 - 0.0345 Hartree;
                                             182.2534 - 1320.6769 nm;
                                             1822.5341 - 13206.7688 Angstrom
                 operator        = isotropy or mean polarizability given by "iso" or "mp" or "mean"
                                   anisotropy or polarizability difference or gamma given by "aniso" or "g"  or "diff"
+                enable_plot     = 0 or 1
+                                  0 = do not plot
+                                  1 = enable plot, requires matplotlib module
+                                      The plots will be generated as an output.pdf file having 3 plots.
+                                      First plot = fit of the parameter with polynomial
+                                      Second plot = residual of the fit
+                                      Third plot = Taylor series expansion of the parameter along with the
+                                                  original parameter function
 ...ready.
  ```
 4. Use the following command to do computation of the matrix element.